AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 Once your email is ready, you can preview and test it before launching its sending.

-In this use case, we are going to preview the email using existing profiles and send a proof to a test profile that is not part of the target.
+In this use case, we are going to preview the email and send a proof using existing profiles.

 Additional information on how to preview and test emails are available in [this section](../preview-test/preview-test.md).